 Farm School concept was conceived on a frosty morning in the purple sprouting broccoli field in Shillingford Organics in December 2015.
 In April 2016, 17 families ( adults and children) from the local community started coming to Shillingford Organics Farm School to learn about food and where it comes from.
 As well as running seasonal community events, Farm School runs educational weekly sessions throughout the seasons either for a morning or after school engaging children, and adults, in farming hands on activities ranging from composting, sowing, to harvesting, cooking and sharing their own crops.
 Our mission is to grow an environmentally responsible generation; promoting a healthier and more sustainable food culture that is both good for us people and our planet.
-Three years on we’ve grown to 40 families coming weekly to Farm School weekly educational groups in July 2019.
+Nearly five years on we’ve grown to 45 families coming weekly to Farm School weekly educational groups in December 2020.
 Such growth invited and called for three new group leaders to join our team, please scroll down to Farm School Leaders to find out about us.

 We are very lucky to be in the heart of the organically run Shillingford Organics Farm, a great model to learn from, a haven for wildlife and a variety of habitats endowed with beautiful red fertile hilly fields.

-- An orchard with many varieties of apples, pears and plums
+- An orchard with many varieties of apples, pears, and plums

-- A woodland of native trees lined with a fresh water stream
+- A woodland of native trees lined with a freshwater stream

-Most of our site maintenance and community events are managed and run thanks to volunteers and Farm School directors’ generous time commitments, passion and skills.
+Most of our site maintenance and community events are managed and run thanks to volunteers and Farm School directors’ generous time commitments, passion, and skills.